|

 Tremors of the voice and head also do not generally occur in Parkinson's but are commonly seen with ET.
 A patient suspected of ET should be examined while in a reclined or seated position with complete body support.

-Dystonic tremor is also often confused with ET.
-Patients with dystonia exhibit an abnormal, involuntary spasm or contraction of muscles in the face, neck, hand, or torso.
+Dystonic Tremor is also often confused with ET.
+Patients with dystonia exhibit abnormal, involuntary muscle spasms or contractions in the face, neck, hand, or torso.
 When muscles aren't used, they normally relax.
-With dystonia they do not, resulting in abnormal postures.
+With dystonia, they do not, resulting in abnormal postures.

 Finding the right doctor for ET

 Perhaps it's because so many other conditions compete for headlines.
 Advocates for people with ET have not had the benefit of a celebrity spokesperson such as Michael J. Fox or Muhammad Ali, who both have Parkinson's disease.
 The most famous person with ET was the late actress Katherine Hepburn, who parlayed her disorder into an intriguing component of both her vocal and on-screen personae.
-Other notables with ET include retired Supreme Court Justice Sandra Day O'Connor and the late West Virginia Senator Robert Byrd, who passed away last summer.
+Other notable individuals with ET include retired Supreme Court Justice Sandra Day O'Connor and the late West Virginia Senator Robert Byrd.

 NOT THAT BAD—OR IS IT?
 Although the disease is not fatal, it can cause severe disability.
 “Essential tremor can cause significant disability.
 In addition, tremor tends to worsen with age.